-- 1. Operating Orders shall be used for: - the operation of all high voltage switchgear (greater than 1000Vac or 1500Vdc). - the operation of electrical equipment where lethal hazards may be introduced. - situations where the correct operating sequence or action is essential for safety and plant integrity or where isolation instructions for mechanical equipment are not part of an approved procedure. - proving high voltage equipment is deenergised. - the application of issuer applied earths required for the issue of an Access/Test Permit. - the removal of issuer applied earths, except under Test Permit conditions. - operation of test switches for the removal and restoration of protection for primary equipment. - the secondary circuit switching of VTs. - application and removal of HV permit areas - wherever the asset owner deems appropriate to use an operating order. - 2.
-Isolation and de-isolation instructions
+- 1. Operating Orders shall be used for: - situations where the correct operating sequence or action for any plant or equipment is essential for safety and plant integrity. - the operation of all high voltage switchgear (greater than 1000Vac or 1500Vdc). - the operation of electrical equipment where lethal hazards may be introduced. - proving high voltage equipment is deenergised. - the application of issuer applied earths required for the issue of an Access/Test Permit. - the removal of issuer applied earths, except under Test Permit conditions. - operation of test switches for the removal and restoration of protection for primary equipment. - the secondary circuit switching of VTs. - application and removal of HV permit areas - wherever the asset owner deems appropriate to use an operating order.